vinparafina/ecological-marine-unit-android/emu-app/README.md

 ## Data Prep & Optimization

 Almost of all of the maps and feature services were published by the Oceans Group at Esri.
-Members of the Runtime group at Esri developed the feature service for visualizing EMU layers by ocean depth.
+Members of the Runtime group at Esri developed the feature service for filtering EMU layers by ocean depth to support the depth slider widget on the map.
 Here we discuss our approach and the various ArcGIS tools we used.

 Since the EMUs are made available as points, this data was first manipulated into a form that could be interpreted more intuitively and rendered more quickly.
 Using ArcGIS’s suite of [geoprocessing tools](https://desktop.arcgis.com/en/arcmap/latest/analyze/main/geoprocessing-tools.htm), Python 2.7, and the [ArcPy](http://pro.arcgis.com/en/pro-app/arcpy/get-started/what-is-arcpy-.htm) site package, these multidimensional and overlapping clusters of points were converted into polygons.
 This process simplified the 52+ million points to less than 1,900 polygons while maintaining geospatial accuracy and precision.
 The end result represents ecologically distinct clusters of points, or EMUs, as single polygon features at every depth level.
 Some depth levels near the surface contain each of the 37 EMUs, while others, generally as you descend deeper into the water column, shrink to include as few as five or six.
 Likewise, several of the EMUs occur at each of the 100 depth levels (between 0m and 5500m deep!), while a couple EMUs only exist in the top eight or nine of these depth levels.